YannPostec/adrezo/modules/DHCP.md

 Example : every day at 9 pm

 # Analyze Server
-__This script has not yet been tested with PostgreSQL database, only Oracle database__
-Tested with linux server with perl environnement installed.
+Tested with linux server with perl environnement installed for Oracle and PostgreSQL databases.
 The perl script use those modules :
 - NetAddr::IP
 - Net::IP